nova0821/iotjs-wiki/Build-for-NuttX.md

 #### Target board

-Our work and this document uses STM32F4-discovery with BB as reference development.
-Please refer [this](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) page.
+Our work and this document uses [STM32F4-discovery with BB](http://www.st.com/web/en/catalog/tools/FM116/SC959/SS1532/LN1199/PF255417) as reference target.

 ##### Relation with STM board?
 We do not have any business relation with STM board.
-It is selected cause it has enough RAM and Flash ROM and have lots of pins to play with.
+It is selected cause it has enough RAM and Flash ROM so that development can be more comfortable and have lots of pins to play with.

+When IoT.js gets build up and optimised in the future it may work in devices having smaller resource.

 #### Toolchain

 As for STM32F4-discovery uses ARM, we recommend gcc-arm-none-eabi version 4.8.
-Refer to [this](https://pixhawk.org/dev/toolchain_installation_lin) page how to install if you do not have installed yet.
+Refer [this](https://pixhawk.org/dev/toolchain_installation_lin) page how to install if you do not have installed yet.

 #### Packages

 You may need these packages installed as like;
 ```
 sudo apt-get install autoconf libtool gperf flex bison